 Auctions are another great opportunity for investors to find properties.
 Home auctions, generally are the sale of foreclosed properties.
 Auctions offer great discounts on properties but have fierce competition.
 Making it difficult to ‘win’ properties.

 For Sale By Owner Properties are another great opportunity to find motivated sellers and discounted properties.
 Generally, homes for sale by the owner are the owners selling a home with a realtor or broker’s assistance.
 For investors that can mean less money in closing fees, and a faster close, but can also include a difficult closing process.

-Lastly, an investor can use Realtors and listing sites to find potential properties.
+Lastly, an investor can use Realtors and CRM tools can help you score to follow up with potential properties.
 Sometimes realtors may have access to foreclosed or distressed properties that homeowners may not want to sell.
 This is not guaranteed however, any investors may have to compete for homes.